hashicorp/terraform-google-terraform-enterprise-gke-hvd/README.md

   - Private key must **not** be password protected
 - TLS certificate authority (CA) bundle (_e.g._ `ca_bundle.pem`) corresponding with the CA that issues your TFE TLS certificates
   - CA bundle must be in PEM format
-  - You may include additional certificate chains corresponding to external systems that TFE will make outbound connections to (_e.g._ your self-hosted VCS, if its certificate was issued by a different CA than your TFE certificate)
+  - You may include additional certificate chains corresponding to external systems that TFE will make outbound connections to (_e.g._, your self-hosted VCS, if its certificate was issued by a different CA than the issuer of your TFE TLS certificate)

 ### Secret management

-GCP Secret Manager secrets:
+Google Secret Manager secrets:

  - PostgreSQL database password secret

 ### Compute (optional)

-If you plan to create a new GKE cluster using this module, then you may skip this section.
+If you plan to create a new GKE cluster using this module, then there is no GKE prereq.
 Otherwise:

  - GKE cluster
+ - (Recommended) Workload identity enabled on GKE cluster (`workload_pool = "<PROJECT_ID>.svc.id.goog"`)
+ - GKE node pool for TFE application (control plane)

 ---